open-craft/accounting/README.md

 Integration with Google Drive currently depends upon being able to generate invoice PDFs.
 Once a PDF is generated, the Google Drive Integration can take the resulting file and upload it to some very specific location.

-The path expected is as such, given that `year` and `month` are the invoice's billing start date year and month in numerical form, respectively:
+The path expected is as such, given that `year` and `month` are the invoice's creation date year and month in numerical form, respectively:

 ```text
 year -> invoices-in -> month -> invoice.pdf